itsmeches/Rambutan.AI/README.md

 ### 🌱 Step 4: Use the Web App

 1. Open your browser and go to: [http://127.0.0.1:5000](http://127.0.0.1:5000)
-2. Upload or crop a bitter gourd leaf.
+2. Upload or crop a Rambutan fruit.
-3. View the model prediction (NPK deficiency/soil compatibility).
+3. View the model prediction (Rambutan).

 ---